patternicom/examples/README.md

 Scripts
 -------

+* post-commit (bash)

-* post-commit - bash - a git post-commit hook that sends the information about a commit to a patterni.com channel.
+  A git post-commit hook that sends the information about a commit to a patterni.com channel.
 Usage and setup instructions in the file.
+  This is the script used to send the data for one of the examples on the home page.